ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Don’t be fooled — they start affordably, but the upgrades soon mount up!</blockquote>

-<h3>4. iOS Update: Mirror Your iPhone, Get AI-Powered Features - <a href="https://medium.com/majordigest/ios-update-mirror-your-iphone-get-ai-powered-features-6388a3bd46a6" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Showing PDF using PDFKit and WebKit - <a href="https://medium.com/@tejaswinimr702/showing-pdf-using-pdfkit-and-webkit-e3ad0a3ac843" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Liza Podkamenna`**
+✍️ **posted by `Tejaswinimr`**

-<blockquote>Apple has rolled out a series of exciting new features for iOS, making it easier than ever to use your device.</blockquote>
+<blockquote>In iOS development, displaying PDFs is essential for document-heavy applications.
+The two primary methods available are PDFKit and WebView…</blockquote>

 <h3>5.
 How I Built My Own AI-Powered iPhone Setup Without Apple Intelligence - <a href="https://medium.com/macoclock/how-i-built-my-own-ai-powered-iphone-setup-without-apple-intelligence-16445a6d2e60" target="_blank" rel="noopener noreferrer">link</a></h3>